syncfusion-content/winui-docs/winui/Radial-Gauge/needle-pointer.md

 ---
 layout: post
-title: Syncfusion WinUI Gauge Pointers
+title: Needle Pointer in WinUI Radial Gauge control | Syncfusion
-description: This article describes how to add and customizes the appearence of pointers of radial gauge control in WinUI platform
+description: Learn about Needle Pointer support in Syncfusion WinUI Radial Gauge control and more details.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Needle Pointer in WinUI Radial Gauge (SfRadialGauge)
+# Needle Pointer in WinUI Radial Gauge

 [`Needle Pointer`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.NeedlePointer.html) contains three parts, namely needle, knob, and tail and that can be placed on a gauge to mark the values.